I just crossed a very unusual personal milestone:

 However there are some things that have really shaped me that I'll live with forever...

 Maybe you see a theme here.
 What we're building at Bounce is a world where everything revolves around Experiences and People and you never plan your life around your 'things.'
-We've built a platform in <1 year that serves 10's of thousands of people, right now mostly to leave their luggage anywhere in the city when traveling.
-This is just the start.
+We built a platform in <1 year that serves 10's of thousands of people, mostly to leave their luggage anywhere in the city when traveling.
+On top of that, in 2021 we launched Package Acceptance, which allows people to get their online orders shipped to a secure location near them, whether they're in their home city or on the other side of the world.
+But this is just the start.
 We envision a world where your things literally meet you wherever you are at the tap of a button.
 Bounce becomes the interface between you and everything you own.
 If this future inspires you, please follow along our journey...we will need a lot of help bringing this vision to life.